A tax-efficient way you could grow your investments

 It's a tax-efficient way to potentially grow your investments, because you can invest up to £20,000 in the current tax year, without paying any UK income tax or capital gains tax on any income or growth.

-You can have different ISAs at the same time, such as a stocks & shares ISA and a cash ISA.
-But, you can only have one of each type and you must stay within the total annual limit of £20,000 across all ISAs.
+You can have different ISAs at the same time with multiple providers, but you must stay within the total annual limit of £20,000 across all ISAs.

 Remember, investing has its downs as well as ups – so you could get back less than you invest.
 Plus, tax rules can change and any benefits will depend on your individual circumstances.